YanBull/Algorithms-Data-Structures-DKU-2017/README.md

 TicTacToe - a server supposed to be located in a LAN to be a platform for two players playing tictactoe game with each each other, server can also be a client code could be modified with upgraded system of searching for free ports on a server to connect to it

+ InetAdressTest - a java code that shows you your current IP-Adress and a couple of IPs of other web-pages